Boston Removal / Deportation Defense Lawyer

 The Immigration law allows DHS to detain many individuals who are in Deportation / Removal proceedings and some of the rules state that detention of certain immigrants is mandatory, for example, terrorists or aliens with serious criminal convictions.
 Most immigrants, however, may be released at either the discretion of DHS officers or by an order of an Immigration Court Judge.

-Generally, if the government has evidence that a person in removal / deportation proceedings should be detained, the person must be able to demonstrate that they will have a residence where they can stay, that they will appear at all of their hearings, comply with the laws, not engage in any criminal activities and that they have a valid immigration claim to pursue before the Immigration Court, in order to be released from custody / detention.
+Generally, if the government has evidence that a person in deportation or removal proceedings should be detained, then they will be detained unless they are able to demonstrate that they do not pose a danger to the community, they will have a place to live in the U.S. while the case is open, they will appear at all of their hearings, comply with the laws, not engage in any criminal activities and they have a valid claim under the immigration law to pursue before the Immigration Court, in order to be released from custody or detention.

 Why Do I need a Removal / Deportation Lawyer?